Laser-Induced Breakdown Spectroscopy (LIBS)

 A small particle was found to be a silicate using LIBS elemental analysis.
 The remainder in the table is oxygen.

-Capabilities of the LIBS Keyence EA-300 Elemental Analyzer
+What is LIBS?
+Capabilities of the Keyence EA-300 LIBS Elemental Micro-Analyzer

 • Integrated with the Keyence VHX-7000N Digital Microscope, 4K 3D Optical Microscopy

-• Crater is usually 5 to 7 micrometers deep — can be deeper for small objects.
+• Crater is usually 5 to 7 micrometers deep — can be deeper and wider for very small objects that may heat up more.

 • A plasma results and the de-excitation process emits photons characteristic of the emitting elements in the deep ultraviolet, visible, and near infrared range.